 The easiest way to get to Trogir from all parts of Europe during the tourist season is by airplane.
 If needed we can arrange the transfer from Airport Split to your charter boat in the Marina.
 Ultra welcomes its guests and transfer them to the Marina Baotic.

 Split airport is only 6 km away from Trogir.
 Direct flights to Trogir (airport Split) depart from the several European cities such as Rome, Göteborg, Berlin, Prague, Amsterdam, Frankfurt, Paris, London and Manchester, etc. There are many other possible options if flying to Zagreb.
-There are several flights from Zagreb to Split and vice versa on a daily basis and the flight lasts approximately 45 minutes.
-If you are coming overseas, fly via Frankfurt or Roma directly to Split or through Zagreb.
+There are daily several flights from Zagreb to Split and vice versa on a daily basis and the flight lasts approximately 45 minutes.

 By car or bus

 If you are arriving in Trogir from the direction of Italy, you can use the Adriatic highway from Rijeka, if you prefer to travel along the coast.
 Or you can use the highway when you reach Rijeka or the junction Zuta Lokva near the town Senj, about 60 km south of Rijeka, and continue driving toward Split.
 If you are arriving from the direction of north, you can use the old route Zagreb-Karlovac-Gracac-Knin or the highway Zagreb-Split.

 If traveling by ship, you can use some of the regular ferry lines from Rijeka or Dubrovnik toward Split, or international ferry or fast lines from Italy (Ancona, Civitanova, Giulianova, Pescara, Bari).
 From there, you can reach Trogir by bus or taxi.

 Connection with Split

 Trogir is a town-museum in the very meaning of the word.
 Lovers of cultural and historical monuments, art, original architecture and nice alleys are given the opportunity in Trogir to learn about the manifold and complex heritage - from the Romanesque yard to the modern interiors.
 The unique historical core, Radovan's portal, the art collections which have been arousing excitement among visitors and travelers for centuries offer a tourist beauty, personified in the relief of Kairos as an appropriate souvenir.